 How will I ensure that I stay focused on these tasks until they are completed?

 These 20 percent of tasks are the BIG rocks, and the other 80 percent of tasks are the little pebbles.
 You must first get the big rocks out of the way before dealing with the pebbles.
 Only in this way will your plan of action be optimized to its full extent.

 Cultivate a Productive Mindset

-You need discipline to stick-with the plan without succumbing to distractions; you need patience to work through difficult situations; you need persistence to overcome obstacles; and you need to be flexible in order to alter your course of actions when unexpected situations or scenarios arise.
-That is in essence the mindset required to bring your plan to fruition.
+You need the discipline to stick with the plan without succumbing to distractions.
+You need the patience to work through difficult situations.
+You need the persistence to overcome obstacles.
+And you need to be flexible to alter your course of actions when unexpected situations or scenarios arise.
+That is, in essence, the mindset required to bring your plan to fruition.
 However, there is one more thing.

 I deserve to achieve this outcome…

 This outcome is achievable and possible…

 If after reading through these statements you feel confident and comfortable internally, then this suggests that you do have the necessary beliefs in place to follow through on your plan and achieve this outcome.
 However, if while reading these three statements you felt somewhat uncomfortable and doubtful, then it’s very possible you might have some limiting beliefs in place that might prevent you from moving forward.
 In that case, it is highly recommended you read through How to Overcome Limiting Beliefs.

 Gain Consistent Feedback

 As you work through your plan of action you will, of course, make some progress, while at other times you will make mistakes that will take you off course.
 Either way, no matter what transpires it’s absolutely paramount that you gain consistent feedback about what is happening and about the progress you’re making.